 Building the Future, Shaping our World is an international competition by Jersey school girl, Rachel Hayden, who wanted to raise the profile of engineering as a career path for women.

 Hawksford is proud to sponsor this entrepreneurial competition and help Rachel unlock the potential of her idea.

-Rachel Hayden, Head Girl at Jersey College for Girls, came up with the idea for the competition as a means of tackling head on the low numbers of females who explore a career in engineering.
+Rachel Hayden, Head Girl at Jersey College for Girls, came up with the idea for the competition as a means of tackling the low numbers of females who explore a career in engineering.

-'After being first introduced to engineering through a local CIGPE competition I felt that running a female engineering competition not just locally but globally, would be a fun and exciting way to promote the engineering industry to women around the world,' commented Rachel Hayden.
+"After being first introduced to engineering through a local CIGPE competition, I felt that running a female engineering competition not just locally but globally would be a fun and exciting way to promote the engineering industry to women around the world." commented Rachel Hayden.

-Ten teams from across the Island's schools entered the local jersey competition which ran from January to June.
+Ten teams from across the Island's schools entered the local Jersey competition which ran from January to June.
 Students were asked to design a sporting venue for the island, and designs ranged from an indoor ski slope, a velodrome and sports science research labs.
 Congratulations to Annie Bugbird who took 1st place for her Velodrome design.

 Back to top